Other / mixed grade configuration · Lester, AL

 How many students attend West Limestone High School?

 West Limestone High School has 736 students enrolled.
-It is a other school in Lester, AL.
+It is a public school in Lester, AL.

 What is the student-teacher ratio at West Limestone High School?